josmar-crwdstffng/angular/aio/content/guide/roadmap.md

 ### Implement APIs for optional NgModules

 In the process of making Angular simpler, we are working on introducing APIs that allow developers to initialize applications, instantiate components, and use the router without NgModules.
 Angular v14 introduces developer preview of the APIs for standalone components, directives, and pipes.
-In the next few quarters we'll collect feedback from developers and finalize the project making the APIs stable.
+In the next few quarters we will collect feedback from developers and finalize the project making the APIs stable.
 As the next step we will work on improving use cases such as `TestBed`, Angular elements, etc.

 ### Improve image performance